CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

     * Tenable

-Apart from alerts and reports, the Cyences App also integrates with some other well-known tools to create important dashboards that would add intelligence to your security investigation and auditing processes:
+Apart from alerts and dashboards, the Cyences App also integrates with some other well-known tools to create important dashboards that would add intelligence to your security investigation and auditing processes:

 * Asset Intelligence
 * Device Inventory Table